What Is Marketing Automation & How Can It Help You?

 - While marketing automation brings many advantages, customers and their data need to be protected according to local laws.

 When you’re setting up an agency, you’re most likely not thinking about marketing automation at all.
-But marketing automation is huge, so huge that the industry was valued at $3.6bn in 2020—and is expected to triple by 2027.
+But marketing automation is huge, so huge that, according to Statista’s Marketing automation software market revenue worldwide from 2022 to 2031, the industry was valued at $3.6bn in 2020—and is expected to triple by 2027.
 If you’re a marketer, it’s impossible to not have heard about it.

 Marketing automation being so large, it has grown way past email marketing, covering pretty much every area of marketing and sales.